Broadcom/security-analytics-export-tools/README.md

 ### Step 2: Launch One or More Consumers

-By default, one or more consumers run alongside RabbitMQ and perform two tasks: (1) they initially configure the RabbitMQ virtual host, exchange, and queues for communication with one or more SA sensors, then (2) they begin forwarding all sensor messages to Splunk.
-The initial configuration is idempotent and may be run multiple times without consequence as you stop and start a consumer.
+By default, one or more consumers run alongside RabbitMQ and perform two tasks: (1) they initially configure the RabbitMQ virtual host, exchange, and queues for communication with one or more SA sensors, then (2) they begin forwarding all SA sensor messages to Splunk.
+The initial RabbitMQ configuration is idempotent and may be run multiple times without consequence as you stop and start a consumer.

 Each consumer can forward messages from only one RabbitMQ exchange (i.e. alerts or meta).
-So, if you want to forward both alerts and session metadata, you'll have to launch a consumer for each exchange.
+So, if you want to forward both alerts and session metadata, you'll have to launch a consumer for each exchange in separate sessions.
 In *Performance Tuning* below, we discuss launching multiple consumers for a single exchange.

 1. Browse to https://github.com/Broadcom/security-analytics-export-tools